0xsh/Workshops/README.md

 # workshops
-Materials from workshops given at conferences
+Materials from workshops run at conferences.